 Math tests and rice paddies

 I performed an interesting experiment today.
-I got a Chinese friend to count frantically from 1 to 10 repeatedly while I did the same.
+I got a Chinese friend to count frantically from 1 to 10 repeatedly while I did the same in English.

 I enjoyed reading Malcolm Gladwell's (rather politically incorrect) Outliers.